top of page

 Anyone can be hypnotised.
 The depth of the hypnotic state is variable from person to person and different techniques may be required for different people but if you are willing and have a strong sense of need, together with trust and confidence in your hypnotherapist - you can be hypnotised!
 GP consent may be required for certain illnesses and you should not be hypnotised whilst under the influence of drugs or alcohol.

-• Can I be made to do anything I don’t want to?
+• Can I be made to do anything I don’t want to in hypnosis?

 Definitely not!
 Whilst in hypnosis you are aware of what is going on around you and what is being said, regardless of how deeply you go into hypnosis.
 You remain in control at all times and your subconscious will not let you do anything which you don’t want to do, or which is against your beliefs.
 Hypnosis is not something which I do to you.
 It is a process that we do together.
 My role is to simply guide and help you to make the changes that you wish to achieve.